qrpino/integration-prepa-2a/README.md

 ## Setup

-Just run "/server-setup.sh" to setup all you need on the server, and "client-python-setup.sh" to setup the client side.
+Just run "scripts-setup/server-setup.sh" to setup all you need on the server, and "scripts-setup/client-python-setup.sh" to setup the client side.